 Many people take absolute pride in their homes, and rightly so.
 After all, your home can be one of your biggest outgoings and assets.
 However, some people can find that their home can lose that warm vibe during the winter.
 A lot can be to do with the energy efficiency in your home and also how you run it.
 I thought it was as good a time as any to share with you some of the ways you can ensure your home stays warm during the winter months.

 Upgrade your windows and doors

 One of the quickest ways a home can lose valuable heat is through the windows and doors.
 This can also make a home feel cold due to drafts of air being able to pass through the panes.
 A resolution to the matter is to simply upgrade those windows and doors.
 You can now get triple glazing which is the most energy-efficient windows on the market.
 This can significantly lower your heating bills due to the warmth staying inside.
+A more affordable option would be to install thermal curtains.
 Which subsequently makes your home warmer.